CannonWest/CannonAI/gemini_chat/gui/GUI_README.md

 ---

-Enjoy using the Gemini Chat GUI!
+Enjoy using the CannonAI GUI!
 For more information, see the main project documentation.